LoicDelplace/UberChips/README.md

 Welcome to the UberChips project! 🚀 This project was created to demonstrate the use of Agile methodology in developing a home delivery application for appetizers and chips.
 We created graphical sketches using Figma to simulate what our website would look like after a sprint, enabling us to conduct a sprint review.

 ℹ️ This repository is a reproduction used for learning purposes to improve our understanding of VueJS.
 The original project was developed in 1 day (on Figma), without necessarily adhering to current responsive design or UX/UI standards.

+🖥️ This repository has been specifically designed for desktop use only.
+Please note that it is not suitable for mobile devices and is therefore not responsive.

 ## 📝 Project Description